September 7, 2025

 Federalism in India: The Distribution of Powers Between the Centre and the States

-This blog explores the federal structure of India, focusing on the distribution of powers between the Centre and the States, highlighting the constitutional framework and its implications.
+This blog post explores the framework of federalism in India, focusing on the distribution of powers between the central government and the states.
+It discusses the constitutional provisions, the significance of federalism, and contemporary challenges.